Certified Machine Unlearning via Noisy Stochastic Gradient Descent: Experiments

 All experimental details can be found in Appendix~\ref{apx:exp}, including how to convert $(\alpha,\varepsilon)$-RU to the standard $(\epsilon,\delta)$-unlearning guarantee.
-Throughout this section, we choose $\delta = 1/n$ for each dataset and require all tested unlearning approaches to achieve $(\epsilon,\delta)$-unlearning with different $\epsilon$.
+Our code is publicly available\footnote{\url{https://github.com/Graph-COM/SGD_unlearning}}.
+We choose $\delta = 1/n$ for each dataset and require all tested unlearning approaches to achieve $(\epsilon,\delta)$-unlearning with different $\epsilon$.
 We report test accuracy for all experiments as the utility metric.
-We set the learning iteration $T=10,20,50,1000$ to ensure SGLU converges for mini-batch size $b=32,128,512,n$ respectively.
+We set the learning iteration $T=10,20,50,1000$ to ensure PNSGD converges for mini-batch size $b=32,128,512,n$ respectively.
 All results are averaged over $100$ independent trials with standard deviation reported as shades in figures.

 \textbf{Unlearning one data point with $K=1$ epoch.} We first consider the setting of unlearning one data point using only one unlearning epoch (Figure~\ref{fig:exp_fig1}).
-For both LU and SGLU, we use only $K=1$ unlearning epoch.
+For both LU and PNSGD, we use only $K=1$ unlearning epoch.
 Since D2D cannot achieve a privacy guarantee with only limited (i.e., less than $10$) unlearning epoch without a non-private internal state, we allow D2D to have it and set $K=1,5$ in this experiment.
-Even in this case, SGLU still outperforms D2D in both utility and unlearning complexity.
+Even in this case, PNSGD still outperforms D2D in both utility and unlearning complexity.
 Compared to LU, our mini-batch setting either outperforms or is on par with it.
-Interestingly, we find that LU gives a better privacy bound compared to full-batch SGLU ($b=n$) and thus achieves better utility under the same privacy constraint, see Appendix~\ref{apx:LU} for the detailed comparisons of the privacy bounds.
-Nevertheless, due to the use of weak triangle inequality in LU analysis, we will see that our SGLU can outperform LU significantly for multiple unlearning requests.
+Interestingly, we find that LU gives a better privacy bound compared to full-batch PNSGD ($b=n$) and thus achieves better utility under the same privacy constraint, see Appendix~\ref{apx:LU} for the detailed comparisons.
+Nevertheless, due to the use of weak triangle inequality in LU analysis, we will see that our PNSGD can outperform LU significantly for multiple unlearning requests.